AJnsm/ajnsm.github.io/CV.md

 ### Professional

-`2022 - Present`
-__Ethereum Foundation |__ Protocol Fellow
-- Modelling value flows with compositional game theory

 `2017 - 2018`
 __SciPost |__ Information Officer
 - SciPost is a completely open scientific publishing company.
 I helped expand the editorial board, profiling and contacting potential new editors.
 (Scipost.org)

-`2015 - 2017`
-__ASML |__ Technology Scholar
-- Selected as one of 25 graduates nationwide for a two-year professional development programme, focused on leadership in technology.

 `2017`
 __SPUI25 |__ Member of the Junior Editorial Board